MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/how-to-enter-statutory-information.md

 ---
 title: 'Enter Statutory Information [UK]'
 description: 'To comply with legal requirements, statutory information is available on the Statutory FastTab on the Company Information page.'
-author: SorenGP
+author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.form: 1
 ms.date: 04/01/2021
-ms.author: edupont
+ms.author: bholtorf
 ---
-# <a name="enter-statutory-information-in-the-british-version"></a>Enter Statutory Information in the British Version
+# Enter Statutory Information in the British Version

 To comply with legal requirements, statutory information is available on the **Statutory** FastTab on the **Company Information** page in the British version of Business Central.

-## <a name="to-enter-statutory-information"></a>To enter statutory information
+## To enter statutory information

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Company Information**, and then choose the related link.
 2. On the **Statutory** FastTab, fill in the fields as described in the following table.